-The foregoing list of supporting documentation is not exhaustive nor comprehensive.
-CALSTART, its subcontractors, and the California Energy Commission reserves the right to request, at their sole discretion, any supporting documents or information they deem necessary to verify the accuracy, eligibility, and appropriateness of costs claimed by an Incentive Recipient.
-Incentive Recipients shall promptly provide such requested documentation, or CALSTART or the California Energy Commission may, at its discretion, deem the costs in question to be ineligible for funding in accordance with the Incentive Recipient Agreement and in accordance with applicable laws and regulations governing California state-funded projects.
+CALSTART, its subcontractors, and the California Energy Commission reserves the right to request, at their sole discretion, any supporting documents or information they deem necessary to verify the accuracy and eligibility claimed by an Incentive Recipient.
+Incentive Recipients shall promptly provide such requested documentation, or CALSTART or the California Energy Commission may, at their discretion, deem the application in question to be ineligible for award in accordance with the Incentive Recipient Agreement and in accordance with applicable laws and regulations governing California state-funded projects.